9 ¿Cuál es tu trabajo ideal?

 Watch as Efréstico, a film enthusiast, discusses the film in Spanish.
 Press CC to choose captions in the language you prefer.

 Initially, the film, Subservience, may seem too futuristic and unrealistic.
-However, recently Elon Musk presented his AI robot, Optimus-Gen 2 to the world.
+However, Elon Musk is set to release his AI robot, Optimus-Gen 3 to the world by November, according to Pro Robots.

-Kim Kardashian was filmed interacting with the Optimus Gen 2 robot, according to E!
+Kim Kardashian was filmed interacting with the Optimus Gen 2 robot last year, according to E!
 News.

 How does this interaction make you feel?

-The topic of professions, AI and the future is an interesting one.
-You were first introduced to professions in Chapter 2, and then again in the Chapter 6 Review in Nepantla.
+The topics of professions, AI and the future are interesting ones.
+You were first introduced to professions in Chapter 2, and then again in the Chapter 6 Review of Spanish I in Nepantla.

 Do you remember how to ask someone what they do for a living?